ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

 Client MAY send `goodbye` messages upon disconnection.
-The reason field MUST be one of the following values:
+The reason field MAY be one of the following values:

 - `1`: Client shut down.
 - `2`: Irrelevant network.
-- `3`: Too many peers.
+- `3`: Fault/error.

-- `4`: Fault/error.
+Clients MAY define custom goodbye reasons as long as the value is larger than `1000`.

 ### Request Beacon Block Roots